-This programme is characterised by a firm integration of historical and systematic approaches in philosophy and an emphasis on studying primary philosophical texts.
+The Masters programme in Philosophy at Leiden University is characterised by a firm integration of historical and systematic approaches in philosophy and an emphasis on studying primary philosophical texts.
+This constantly links both historical scholarship and current philosophical debates.

 Accredited by: NVAO in: Netherlands